Search The Archive

 Pte.
 Thrupp’s service record (Serv/Reg# 116579) can be viewed/downloaded in pdf format through Library and Archives Canada.

-Dr. Charles Alexander McLaughlin Thrush was born in Byng, Ontario in 1880 and then later moved to Dunnville, Ontario where he practiced medicine.
-He enlisted in March, 1916 with the 114th Battalion (Brock's Rangers) and then served overseas as part of the Canadian Medical Corps.
+Dr. Charles Alexander McLaughlin Thrush was born in Byng, Ontario, in 1880, and then later moved to Dunnville, Ontario, where he practiced medicine.
+He enlisted in March 1916 with the 114th Battalion "Brock's Rangers," and then served overseas as part of the Canadian Medical Corps.
 The collection consists of one letter written to his hometown newspaper in 1917, as well as three photographs.

 Private Ralph Tilburt was born in Detroit, Michigan, U.S.A., on November 23, 1895, the sixth of eleven children of Guillaume and Emilie Charlotte Fredericke (née Bruder) Tilburt.

-Tilburt enlisted with the No. 2 New Brunswick Forestry Corps Draft in July, 1917 in Sussex, New Brunswick.
-He shipped for England on September 5, 1917, on board the S.S.
-Megantic, landing at Liverpool, England on September 15.
+Tilburt enlisted with the No. 2 New Brunswick Forestry Corps Draft in July, 1917, in Sussex, New Brunswick.
+He shipped for England on September 5, 1917, on board the SS Megantic, landing at Liverpool, England, on September 15.
 He was deployed to France the following month, October 10, where he served with the No. 31 Company, Canadian Forestry Corps.
 Tilburt returned to Canada and was demobilized in March of 1919.

 Content notes: